TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Rename System HostName from JumpCloud.md

 - Be a maximum 63 characters in length
 - Contain no whitespace characters or periods
 - Contain only alphanumeric characters and hyphens '-'
+- Hostnames longer than 15 characters will result in a truncated NetBIOS name

 #### _Import This Command_